IronCoreLabs/ironoxide-swig-bindings/RELEASING.md

 # Re-Release

-If you need to re-release something, look at the last step of `release1.yaml` or the `if:` statements in `release2.yaml`.
-Manually create a PR that matches what `release2.yaml` expects.
-Then merge the PR, and it'll take over.
+If you need to re-release something, try restarting just the failed release workflow.
+Each workflow is independent of the others, and each one has a non-idempotent step near the end.
+So if one fails due to external dependencies like network problems, there should be no need to rerun the others.